iamaanahmad/alpenglow-verifier/docs/comprehensive_test_documentation.md

 - Complete catalog of 13 theorems with formal statements
 - Verification status across all 6 test configurations
 - Proof techniques and mathematical foundations
-- Hackathon readiness assessment with award-winning qualities
+- Readiness assessment and quality metrics

 **Key Achievements**:
 - **All 13 Theorems Verified**: 100% success rate across all properties